Which city is cheaper, Kotor or Corfu?

 Around Kotor visitors will find world-class hiking trails.
 The dramatic cliffs and sea views create some of the most beautiful coastal hikes that you'll find.
 Trails range from walking paths to more strenuous routes like the Ladder of Kotor Hike, which has many switchbacks and stunning views.

-Corfu is an amazing family-friendly island to visit.
+Corfu is one of the most popular family destinations.
 Because it is so beautiful with amazing beaches, it makes an ideal destination for kids and adults.
 There are many places where kids can swim as well as a number of great activities for everyone.
 The whole family will enjoy glass bottom boat rides, horseback riding, and even a visit to the popular Hydropolis Waterpark.
 There are also a huge number of kid-friendly resorts around the island.

-Kotor is a family-friendly place to visit.
+Kotor offers lots of family activities.
 Kids will enjoy wandering the streets of old town, exploring the city's fortress, or making their way around the city walls.
 There are a few beaches to explore, but they are a bit rocky.
 It's also fun to get out on the water on a boat ride.

-Corfu has so much to offer for a romantic couple's vacation.
+For those traveling as a couple, Corfu has plenty to offer.
 It's idyllic natural setting and stunning beaches make this a truly romantic island.
 It's a favorite honeymoon destination for newlyweds from around the world.
 There are luxury hotels and resorts that have spas, pools, and fine dining options.
 Whether you're looking for a place to relax or a more adventurous experience, you'll find it all here.

-Kotor is a very popular place to visit for couples.
+Kotor is a great island if you're traveling as a couple.
 The charming old town, picturesque views, and quaint personality of the town make this a great couple's get away.
 Whether you want to lounge on the water's edge or soak up the unique culture, there are many hidden sides to the coastal town.

-For backpackers, both Corfu and Kotor are fairly comparable places to visit.
+For backpackers, both Corfu and Kotor are excellent places to visit.

 Many backpackers visit Corfu.
 The island is a favorite, particularly during the crowded summer months.
 There are a number of hostels where backpackers can stay and an active nightlife if that's your style.
 There are also quiet and more peaceful settings if you want to escape the crowds.